 To keep things simple, I tried to order only the pork-based ramen (ton = pork, kotsu = bone stock) which is the most popular currently, and I have everything sorted from “not recommended” to “highly recommended.

-EDIT 10/19/2017, How do CO Ramen compare to CA: I’ve been asked how ramen stacks up to California like Mensho, Tsujita, Toraji, Kotoya, Ikkousha, Santouka, etc, and I’d have to say it unfortunately falls short.
+EDIT 10/19/2017, How do CO Ramen shops compare to CA: I’ve been asked how ramen stacks up to California restaurants like Mensho, Tsujita, Toraji, Kotoya, Ikkousha, Santouka, etc, and I’d have to say it unfortunately falls short.
 If Santouka (a Hokkaido ramen chain) was an 10 out of a 10, I’d say even the #2 rated place on this list only rates a 5 at best.

 7. Corner Ramen